• Skip to primary navigation

 What I love about this crustless ham and cheese quiche recipe is that you can throw it together in minutes and it never fails.
 You can even make it with leftover ham and that piece of cheese that’s lurking at the back of the fridge.
 Grab a tin of sweetcorn and throw it in.
 No flour?
 No problem!
 Just substitute the flour with breadcrumbs.
 You’ll hardly notice the difference.

-In my opinion, ham, cheese and sweetcorn is a match made in heaven.
+In my opinion, ham, cheese and sweetcorn are a match made in heaven.
 I love the saltiness of the ham, coupled with the little pops of sweetness that you get from biting into a juicy corn kernel.
-As it bakes, the cheese forms a soft crust on the top, while the custard sets into a luscious, creamy, firm texture that holds everything together – no pastry crust required.
+As it bakes, the cheese forms a soft crust on the top, while the custard sets into a luscious, creamy, firm texture that holds everything together - no pastry crust required.
 This recipe is a winner!

 Why you’ll love this crustless ham and cheese quiche